karimw786/single-player-tic-tac-toe/README.md

 > cd single-player-tic-tac-toe

-3. If deploying on a Docker container, run docker-compose up:
+3. If deploying on a Docker container, run the following commands:

-> docker-compose up
+> docker build -t two-player-tic-tac-toe .
+> docker run -d -p 80:80 -p 8080:8080 two-player-tic-tac-toe

 Otherwise, simply put the code in your web server's document root.